kelloggm/no-literal-checker/README.md

 ### No Literal Checker

 This checker proves that no literal or literal-derived values can flow to specified APIs in a Java codebase.
-Useful for enforcing security and compliance rules like "do not hard-code credentials".
+It can enforce security and compliance rules like "do not hard-code credentials".

 ### What problem does this solve?

+For security, the value
-Many interesting security/compliance properties are requirements that the value passed to a particular API never be a constant.
+passed to some APIs must never be a constant.
 For example, cryptographic keys and passwords need to come from user configuration or computation, not from a hard-coded constant.